-The 2007 Survey of Business Owners (SBO) questionnaire, Form SBO-1, was mailed to a random sample of businesses selected from a list of all firms operating during 2007 with receipts of $1,000 or more, except those classified in the following NAICS industries:
+Letters were mailed to a random sample of businesses selected from a list of all firms operating during 2012 with receipts of $1,000 or more except those classified in the following NAICS industries:

 The IRS provided certain identification, classification, and measurement data for businesses filing those forms.

-The data were then tabulated by the 2007 NAICS, subjected to further data analysis, and the resulting corrections applied to individual computer records.
-Corrected tabulations were then produced for the final published results available through American FactFinder (AFF), the Census Bureau's online, self-service data access tool.
+The data were then tabulated by the 2012 NAICS, subjected to further data analysis, and the resulting corrections applied to individual data records.
+Tabulations were then produced for the final published results available through American FactFinder (AFF), the Census Bureau's online, self-service data access tool.

 A firm is a business organization or entity consisting of one domestic establishment (location) or more under common ownership or control.
 All establishments are included as part of the owning or controlling firm.
 For the economic census, the terms "firm" and "company" are synonymous.

-The classifications for all firms are based on the North American Industry Classification System, United States, 2007 manual.
-Changes between 2002 and 2007 are discussed in the text at the beginning of this manual and are published online at http://www.census.gov/eos/www/naics.
+The industry classifications for all firms are based on the 2012 North American Industry Classification System (NAICS).
+Changes between 2007 and 2012 are published online at http://www.census.gov/eos/www/naics/concordances/concordances.html.

 Firms with more than one domestic establishment are counted in each industry and geographic area in which they operate, but only once in the total for all sectors and the totals at the national and state levels.
 The method of assigning classifications and the level of detail at which single- or multi-unit firms were classified depends on whether an economic census report form was obtained at the establishment level.

 The SBO covers both firms with paid employees and firms with no paid employees.
-Although firms with no paid employees are included in this survey, they are omitted from many of the economic census reports.
-Because the 2007 SBO includes firms with no paid employees, caution should be exercised in comparing 2007 SBO data with published or unpublished data from other reports of the 2007 Economic Census.
+Although firms with no paid employees are included in this survey, they are omitted from many other economic surveys.
+Therefore, caution should be exercised in comparing SBO data with published or unpublished data from other Census Bureau economic survey results.